ericsonga/APCSAReview/_sources/Unit1-Getting-Started/preface.rst

 are those of the authors and do not necessarily reflect the views of the National Science Foundation.

 Google has supported this work through their Google RISE Awards: TFR14-03256,   TFR14-00363, and    TFR-16-01052.
-They have also supported our efforts to help more under-represented students succeed in their AP CS A courses and on the exam.
+They have also supported our efforts to help more under-represented students succeed in their AP CSA courses and on the exam.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of  Google.